Our Lady of La Leche: North America

 Notably, a group of Spanish colonists—including free and enslaved Afro-Spaniards—built a shrine to Our Lady of La Leche at Mission Nombre de Dios in St. Augustine, Florida in the early 17th century.
 The move arose from a call by King Philip II to construct such a shrine in Madrid, following his hearing of the devotion and reports of its results.
 The Florida shrine is a replica of the Spanish, the latter being destroyed in 1937 during the Spanish Civil War.

 Spanish explorers, under the command of Pedro Menéndez de Avilés and the spiritual chaplaincy of Fr Francisco López de Mendoza Grajales, OFM, had arrived in northern Florida in 1565.
 Grajalez celebrated there the first Mass in what would become the United States.
 The mission established there, Mission Nombre de Dios, was also the first in that regard.

-Today, the National Shrine of Our Lady of La Leche (built in its current form in 1915) is the oldest Catholic or Marian shrine in the United States.
+Today, the National Shrine of Our Lady of La Leche (founded in 1609) is the oldest Catholic or Marian shrine in the United States.
 It was canonically crowned on behalf of Pope Francis in 2021.